XML is a text-centric markup language derived from Standard Generalized Markup Language (SGML).

 XML offers the following benefits for technical communicators:

-• XML does not participate in displaying data, it only carries the data.
+- XML does not participate in displaying data; it only carries the data.
 In essence, it allows users to store data independently of how it will be presented.

-• Open standard: XML is available as an open standard.
+- XML is an open standard.

-• Redundancy: XML markup is verbose.
+- XML markup is verbose.
 For example, every end tag must be supplied, which enables computer programs to catch common errors such as incorrect nesting.

-• Self-describing: The readability of XML and the presence of element and attribute names in XML means that writers looking at an XML document often find it easy to understand the format.
+- The readability of XML and the presence of element and attribute names in XML means that writers looking at an XML document often find it easy to understand the format.
 This also makes it easy to find mistakes.

-• Tool support: XML has a robust ecosystem of tools and resources that support its use, including editors, parsers, validators, and libraries.
+- XML has a robust ecosystem of tools and resources that support its use, including editors, parsers, validators, and libraries.
 This makes it easier for authors and developers to work with XML and integrate it into their applications and systems.

 What is DITA?